pwright0987-rgb/Excelerated-App/README.md

 # Excelerated-App
-Software to optimize Rees Scientific temp/humidity probe certification
+Simple software to optimize Rees Scientific temp/humidity probe certification

-- Opens and edits multiple Excel files
+- Opens and edits multiple Excel files containing probe testing data
-- Browses through data in excel to generate PDF certificates for each TH probe
+- Browses through data to generate PDF certificates for each TH probe
+- Saves certificates in the user-specified folder for concurrence
-- Allows the user to view the process through the process bar
+- Allows the user to view the progress during process
 - written in Python

 Before Use: